Trưng sisters

 The sisters were born in Jiaozhi (Giao Chỉ), a commandery of the Chinese Han dynasty in modern-day northern Vietnam.
 The dates of their births are unknown, but Trưng Trắc was older than Trưng Nhị.
-The exact dates of their deaths are also unknown but both died around 43 AD after battling against the punitive expedition force led by Ma Yuan.
+The exact dates of their deaths are also unknown but both died around 43 AD after battling against the punitive expedition force led by Eastern Han general Ma Yuan.

-The Trưng sisters were highly educated under the watchful eyes of their father; they excelled in both literature and martial arts.
-Both were in line to inherit their father's land and titles.

 Historical background

 The former Qin commander Zhao Tuo (Trieu Da in Vietnamese) established the state of Nanyue in 204 BC and had conquered Âu Lạc in 180 BC, incorporating the Vietnamese realm into his own.
 In 112 BC, Emperor Wu of Han dispatched soldiers against Nanyue and the kingdom was annexed in 111 BC during the ensuing Han conquest of Nanyue.
 Nine commanderies were established to administer the region, three of which were located in what is now northern Vietnam.
 Revolts of local tribes against the Han began in 40 AD led by the Trưng sisters.